telefonicaid/iotagent-node-lib/doc/installationguide.md

     standard, but the final decision has yet been confirmed), take into account it could change
 -   **explicitAttrs**: if this flag is activated, only provisioned attributes will be processed to Context Broker.
 This flag is overwritten by `explicitAttrs` flag in group or device provision.
+-   **defaultEntityNameConjunction**: the default conjunction string used to compose a default entity_name when is not provided at device provisioning time.
+This value is overwritten by `defaultEntityNameConjunction` in group provision.
 -   **relaxTemplateValidation**: if this flag is activated, `objectId` attributes for incoming devices are not validated, and may exceptionally include characters (such as semi-colons) which are [forbidden](https://fiware-orion.readthedocs.io/en/master/user/forbidden_characters/index.html) according to the